A quick guide to the Inquest system

 Following the Implementation of the Legal Aid Sentencing and Punishment of Offenders Act 2012 the availability of free legal advice in relation to Inquests is now limited to cases considered “Exceptional”.

 Funding is not generally available due to the informal, non- adversarial process of an Inquest.
 However, there are two grounds on which Exceptional Case funding can be granted.

 The first is where representation is required for the family of a deceased person under Article 2 of the European Convention on Human Rights where it is arguable that there has been a breach, by the state, of its positive obligation to protect life.

 The second is where there is a determination by the Legal Aid Agency that, in the particular circumstances of the case, the provision of advocacy for an individual is in the “wider Public Interest” this means that the outcome of the Inquest is likely to produce significant benefits for a class of person, other than the applicant and members of the applicant’s family.
 This is likely to be the case where an inquest will identify dangerous practices, systemic failings or other findings which identify significant risks to the life, health or safety of others.

 Applications to the Legal Aid Agency are subject to strict means testing which we will be happy to discuss with you.

-David Gray Solicitors LLP has a specialist team of Solicitors able to assist with any queries you may have regarding Inquests.
-Our team of Inquest practitioners are: Brian Hegarty, Partner and Head of the Criminal Law Department, Clare Routledge, Partner and Jonathan Cousins.
+David Gray Solicitors LLP has a specialist team of criminal solicitors able to assist with any queries you may have regarding Inquests.
+Our team of Inquest solicitors are: Brian Hegarty, Partner and Head of the Criminal Law Department, Clare Routledge, Partner and Jonathan Cousins.
 All three are higher rights advocates and have a wealth of experience at Inquests.

 We will be happy to answer any queries you may have regarding inquest and whether funding may be available.